ProgrammerAL/Presentations-2025/orlando-code-camp-2025/presentation.md

 # Check for Null at "Ingress of the App"

-- Add to entities coming into your code
+- Check all entities coming into your code
   - HTTP Requests
   - External Service Calls
   - Database Calls*